 Reidsville is a somewhat small city located in the state of North Carolina.
 With a population of 14,067 people and seven constituent neighborhoods, Reidsville is the 62nd largest community in North Carolina.

 Reidsville is an extremely ethnically-diverse city.
 The people who call Reidsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Reidsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Reidsville include German, Irish, Italian, and Scottish.
+Important ancestries of people in Reidsville include Irish, German, Italian, and Scottish.

 The most common language spoken in Reidsville is English.
 Other important languages spoken here include Spanish and Chinese.